Red Ace Squadron

 Red Ace Squadron is a computer vehicle simulation game developed and published by Small Rockets in 2001.
 There is also an enhanced version named Red Ace Squadron Pro, which is an update to the game based on complaints and feedback from players.
 It is a sequel to the game Master of the Skies: The Red Ace.
-The game is compatible with 32-bit Windows systems from Windows 95b to Windows XP, although it is sometimes possible to run it in a 64-bit operating system (although with graphical and stability issues).
+The game is compatible with 32-bit Windows systems from Windows 95b to Windows XP, although it is sometimes possible to run it in a 64-bit operating system, but with graphical and stability issues.

 Gameplay

 The game takes place in World War I. There are 21 missions in total, with 10 having the player fight on the German side and 10 having him on the Allied side.
 A secret mission is also unlockable.
 Completing all singleplayer missions will unlock Master mode, in which the player faces a higher difficulty and numbers of enemies.

 The game features 11 types of planes.
 Each faction has 4 types of planes that can be controlled by the player, with the Allied side sporting the Airco DH.2, the Sopwith Camel, the SPAD S.XIII, and the Nieuport 17, while the German side has the Halberstadt CL.II, the Junkers D.I, the Gotha G.V and the Fokker Dr.I.
 There are 3 types of aircraft in the game that the player is not able to control, those being the Albatros D.III, the Handley Page Type O and the Bristol Scout.

 There are many different types of missions, including escorting allied units, bombing convoys and factories, dogfights and so on.